Runbook/runbook/docs/developers/creating_monitors.md

 #### Non API-based Monitors

-Non API-based Monitors are Monitors that are run via [actions](https://github.com/asm-products/cloudroutes-service/tree/master/src/actions).
+Non API-based Monitors are Monitors that are run via [monitors](https://github.com/asm-products/cloudroutes-service/tree/master/src/monitors).
 These monitors are executed from Runbook.
 You can think of these as external Monitors.
 At the moment of this writing, most of these have to do with checking a server/application externally.
-Using the [http-keyword](https://github.com/asm-products/cloudroutes-service/tree/master/src/actions/checks/http-keyword) Monitor as an example is the best place to start.
-All Monitors that run through `actions` are python modules placed into the `checks/` directory.
+Using the [http-keyword](https://github.com/asm-products/cloudroutes-service/tree/master/src/monitors/checks/http-keyword) Monitor as an example is the best place to start.
+All Monitors that run through `monitors` are python modules placed into the `checks/` directory.

 Much like using the wtforms module in Step #1 to create a new Monitor, simply create a directory with the short-name and a `__init__.py` file.

-    $ mkdir actions/checks/some-monitor
+    $ mkdir monitors/checks/some-monitor
-    $ vi actions/checks/some-monitor/__init__.py
+    $ vi monitors/checks/some-monitor/__init__.py

 The only requirement for this Monitor is to have a single method called `check`.
-This method will be given `data` which is a dictionary that contains the Monitor information from the database as well as some extra information from the `actions/control.py` process.
+This method will be given `data` which is a dictionary that contains the Monitor information from the database as well as some extra information from the `monitors/control.py` process.

 #### Example of `data`